elastic/kibana/rfcs/text/0018_timeslider.md

 The main effort to support efficient data-fetch in a maps-context is to use `.mvt` as the default data format ([https://github.com/elastic/kibana/issues/79868](https://github.com/elastic/kibana/issues/79868)).
 This is a stack-wide effort in collaboration with the Elasticsearch team ([https://github.com/elastic/elasticsearch/issues/58696](https://github.com/elastic/elasticsearch/issues/58696), which will add `.mvt` as a core response format to Elasticsearch.

-Growing the use of `mvt` in Maps will help with both pre-fetching and client-side caching:
+Growing the use of `mvt`([https://docs.mapbox.com/vector-tiles/reference/](https://docs.mapbox.com/vector-tiles/reference/)) in Maps will help with both pre-fetching and client-side caching:
-- mvt is a binary format which allows more data can be packed inside a response, as compared to Json.
+- mvt is a binary format which allows more data to be packed inside", as compared to Json.
 Multiple tiles are patched together, so this introduces a form of parallelization as well.
 Due to growing the amount of data inside a single tile, and due to the parallelization, Maps has a pathway to increase the number of features that can be time-filtered.
 - Because vector tiles have fixed extents and scales (defined by a `{x}/{y}/{scale}`-tuple), this type of data-fetching allows tiles to be cached on the client.
 This cache can be the implicit browser disc-cache, or the transient in-mem cache of mapbox-gl.
 Using mvt thus provides a pathway for fast toggling back&forth between timeslices, without round-trips to fetch data.